 High school Ready 1:1 program policy

 The Ready 1:1 iPad program is available for all high school students, and families are highly encouraged to participate so that their students can take advantage of this exciting instructional program.

 Children’s Internet Protection Act (CIPA)

-The CIPA is a federal law which requires that schools have an Internet safety policy and use an Internet filter to protect students from inappropriate matter on the Internet.
+The CIPA is a federal law that requires that schools have an Internet safety policy and use an Internet filter to protect students from inappropriate matters on the Internet.
 Schools are required to protect the safety and security of minors and prevent unauthorized access.

 As part of an agreed legal judgment in 1987, the Multi-ethnic Committee meets to discuss topics covered in a Federal Court order related to educational issues and discrimination.
 See our Mult-ethnic Committee page for more information.